mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 At TL12, a travel suit has life support for 12 hours of use and weighs 12kg when the grav units are inactive.
 The travel suit is able to take to the air at up to Slow speed with an Agility equal to the Dolphin’s DEX DM.
 It has a maximum range of 25km.
 By TL15, the suit provides life support for 48 hours and weighs 7kg.
 The travel suit is able to take to the air at up to Medium speed with an Agility equal to the Dolphin’s DEX DM.
 It has a maximum range of 50km.

 **Type D Battle Dress:** This battle dress includes all the facilities of the travel suit.
-However, it is extremely well armored and adds waldos, the full electronics suite for battle dress from page 30 of the _Central Supply Catalogue_ and a sonar-based system with a range of one kilometre which grants DM+2 to Electronic (sensors) checks.
+However, it is extremely well armored and adds waldos, the full electronics suite for battle dress from page 30 of the _Central Supply Catalogue_ and a sonar-based system with a range of one kilometer which grants DM+2 to Electronic (sensors) checks.

 Dolphin battle dress is equipped with waldos at the same TL.
 Any STR enhancements provided by the battle dress is also afforded to the waldos.

 Walker Suit: Walker Suits – also known simply as ‘Walkers’ – are earlier versions of Travel Suits, providing the same advantages and features as a Travel Suit excluding the gravitic propulsion.
 Instead, Walkers utilise two pairs of mechanical legs, allowing a Dolphin to move at an equivalent speed to a human
-(six metres) outside of water.
+(six meters) outside of water.
 Like Travel Suits, the interior of the Walker is padded with a cushioning gel that protects the Dolphin from the effects of up to 2-Gs.
 Walker Suits come with a helmet, visor, heads up display and can be fitted with waldos if desired.
 The computer/communications array are equal to a computer at the same TL as the Walker, with a 500km range audio/visual transceiver capability.
 At TL9, a Walker provides life support for up to nine hours of use.
 At TL11 life support extends to 18 hours of use.
 At TL14 a Walker provides life support to 36 hours of use.

 Walker Suit